The Red & Black Beetle Menace:

 Ortho Dial N Spray Hose-End Sprayer for Liquid Weed and Insect Killer, Fungicide, Fertilizer with 14 Dilution Settings

-Ortho Home Defense Insect Killer for Indoor & Perimeter2, Controls Ants, Roaches, Spiders, and More, 1 gal.
+Ortho Home Defense Insect Killer for Indoor and Perimeter2, Controls Ants, Roaches, Spiders and More, 1 gal

 Kills Bugs Dead and Leaves a Fresh Clean Scent: